- Laser guidestar on the Shane telescope. Photo by Laurie Hatch.

 For details about reserving one of these rooms on your campus for your Lick observations, please contact your local astronomy (or physics) department or the support astronomers at Lick (email to email@example.com).

-Please contact the Lick support astronomers (firstname.lastname@example.org) to arrange any necessary checkouts.
+Please contact the Lick support astronomers (firstname.lastname@example.org) to arrange the necessary checkouts.

 Other Useful Links